webtoknow/fx-trading-app/Week_06/Theory/README.md

 #### About

-- provide support for passing messages between **publishers** and **subscribers** in our application
+- Observables are a fundamental concept in Angular that provides support for passing messages between publishers and subscribers in an application.
-- offer signifiant benefits over other techinques for event handling, asynchronous programming and handling multiple values
+- They offer significant benefits over other techniques for event handling, asynchronous programming, and handling multiple values.
-- are declarative, meaning that we define a function for publishing values, but it is not executed until a consumer subscribes to it
+- Observables are declarative, meaning that we define a function for publishing values, but it is not executed until a consumer subscribes to it.
-- the subscribed consumer then receives notifications until the function completes or until they unsubscribe
+- Subscribed consumers receive notifications until the function completes or until they unsubscribe.
-- to be able to use observables, we need to do the following steps:
+- To use observables in Angular, follow these steps:
-  - to create an observable, we have to import **rxjs/observable**, so we will be able to create and work with Observable type, needed until this will become part of the language:
+  - Import the **Observable** type from 'rxjs':

   ```JavaScript
   import { Observable } from 'rxjs';
   ```

-  - then, we have to subscribe to the Observable in the application which will allow us to listen to the data that is coming along with it:
+  - Subscribe to the observable in your application to listen to the data it emits:

   ```JavaScript
    getCurrencies() {